brunoproenca03/ESTEnsina/README.md

 2. Set up the MySQL database:
    - Create a database named 'estensina'.
    - Import the provided SQL file to set up initial tables.
-3. Configure the PHP environment to point to the MySQL database.
+3. Configure the PHP environment or JSP environment to point to the MySQL database.
-4. Deploy the JSP files to your chosen servlet container.

 ## Usage
-- Access the application via web browser at `http://localhost:your_port/ESTEnsina`.
+- Access the application via web browser at `http://localhost:your_port/`.
 - Sign up as a new user or login if you already have an account.
 - Navigate through the courses available for enrollment, and manage your personal profile.

-## Contributions
-Feel free to contribute by opening issues or pull requests.

 ## License
 This project is licensed under the MIT License.